 your talents… and the faith, the divine Rage, that I’ve seen in

-you, that you can help them in solving this crisis.
+you, that you can help us in solving this crisis.

-No, not demons.
-Dangerous monsters aligned with demons.
+No, no, not demons.
+Dangerous monsters aligned with

 I’ll… try my best.

 Of course.
 I want you to go out, among the faithless, and seek

 ghouls.
 Track them, record all that